 Tiffany Kirk, Managing Director, Investment, Horizon Media

 Audiences are so fragile – torn between multiplying entertainment options – that a successful debut is no longer a guarantee that show will have legs.
 What are strategies for today’s TV marketers who are tasked with marketing year-round?
-How are they reaching target audiences for their programming?
+How are marketers amplifying around live events to maximize the live viewership opportunity?
 Who are the partners helping connect marketers with today’s multiplatform viewership?
 Leading CMOs talk about successful TV promotion.

 Mike Benson, Head of Marketing, Amazon Studios